-- A written document, comment and/or question may be submitted at PalmBeachTPA.org/Comment-Form at any time prior to the commencement of the relevant agenda item. - A verbal comment may be provided by a virtual attendee using the raise hand feature in the Zoom platform. - A verbal comment may be provided by an in-person attendee submitting a comment card available at the welcome table.
+- A written comment may be submitted at PalmBeachTPA.org/Comment-Form at any time prior to the commencement of the relevant agenda item. - A verbal comment may be provided by a virtual attendee using the raise hand feature in the Zoom platform. - A verbal and/or written comment may be provided by an in-person attendee submitting a comment card available at the welcome table.